nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 How the `Logic` component works:

 1. When `Logic` is called upon to execute a command, it is passed to an `AddressBookParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
+1. The `DeleteCommandParser` parses the command and creates either a `DeletePersonCommandParser` or a `DeleteEventCommandParser` object depending on the command type, which then parses the input.
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
+1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeletePersonCommand` or `DeleteEventCommand`) which is executed by the `LogicManager`.
 1. The command can communicate with the `Model` when it is executed (e.g. to delete a person).<br>
    Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.